wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 		- Variable names can contain only letters, numbers, and underscores.
 They can start with a letter or an underscore, but not with a number.
 For instance, you can call a variable message_1 but not 1_message. #ñspace
 		- -
 		- -
-		- Show the last item of the list bicycles. #card
+		- Show the last item of the list bicycles. #car id:: 63401531-c5b6-401c-943c-681bc0c09cad
 			- print(bicycles[-1])
 		- -
 		- -
 		- Remove the last item of the list motorcycles, then show the resultant list, then show the removed object
-		  [call it removed_item] #card
+		  [call it removed_item] #car
 			- popped_motorcycle = motorcycles.pop()
 			  ➌ print(motorcycles)
 			  ➍ print(popped_motorcycle)
 		- -
 		- -
-		- Save in a variable named first_owned the (just removed) element with index 0 of the list motorcycles #card
+		- Save in a variable named first_owned the (just removed) element with index 0 of the list motorcycles #car
 			- first_owned = motorcycles.pop(0)
 		- -
 		- -
-		- Steps to create tests in Python #card
+		- Steps to create tests in Python #car id:: 63401531-26dc-4c9d-a6b6-20259ed3a5af
 			- To write a test case for a function, import the unittest module and the function you want to test.
 Then create a class that inherits from unittest.TestCase, and write a series of methods to test
 		- -
 		- -